dotnet/designs/accepted/global-json-updates.md

 ### `global.json` containing a version number

-**Breaking Change** This default represents a breaking change.
+**Change** The default behavior is changed.
 We took this change because we believe the new behavior will cause no change or be an improvement.

+The new behavior is `major` as described above.
+The previous behavior is `patch` as described above.

+This changes behavior in two scenarios:

-Previously, if the specified patch version was present, it was used even if a higher patch number was installed.
+* Previously, if the specified patch version was present, it was used even if a higher patch number was installed.
 In discussing this with users, ignoring the updated patch was not the anticipated behavior.
-Also, the previous default did not roll forward across feature, minor or major bands.
-This could result in failure when a usable SDK existed on the machine.

-The new behavior is that the highest patch within the feature band will be used even if the requested version is available, unless the `rollForward` is set to `disable`.

-Also, the nearest higher SDK will be used if there is no version that matches the requested major, minor and feature.
-This behavior can be changed by specifying other options for the `rollForward` property.
+* If there was no patch version of the specified major/minor/feature band, SDK resolution previously failed.
+SDK resolution will now succeed.

+This will change behavior if the specified SDK is not present, but a higher version outside the current feature band is present.
+Previously SDK selection failed in this scenario, and now it will succeed.

 ## Examples to illustrate roll-forward options